You are here:

 See All Events

-The Center for International Education and Outreach is dedicated to fostering a "culture of study abroad" at Saint Francis University.
+The Office for Study Abroad is dedicated to fostering a "culture of study abroad" at Saint Francis University.
 Our diverse international programs give students an exciting way of completing credits and/or offering service.

-Juliana HorvathDirector of The Center for International Education & Outreachjhorvath@francis.edu814-472-3245214 Schwab HallBecome a fan on Facebook
+Juliana HorvathDirector, Office for Study Abroadstudyabroad@francis.edu814-472-3245214 Schwab HallBecome a fan on Facebook

-Students stay in the University's newly-renovated facility in Ambialet, located in southwestern France.
+Students stay in the University's facility in Ambialet, located in southwestern France.
 The site is perched on a hilltop overlooking the Tarn River and the village of Ambialet.
 The program is based in Ambialet but includes extended stays in Paris and Barcelona.
 Students profit from numerous visits to important sites in the region.
 Visits to museums, monuments and natural sites are enhanced by events such as fairs, pastry fests and concerts.
-Students also participate in events at the unviersity in Albi and with students in an enology program in Brens.

 Students may take up to 7 credits (minimal of 5 credits) while studying in Parma.
 Classes include Fine Arts, Italian I & II, Exploration in the Arts, Photography, Guitar, Hand Drumming with Jim Donovan (drummer from Rusted Root), and several others.